yohanboniface/sulci/README.rst

 What does "training" mean?

 #.
-You first need to prepare a corpus, for each of the algorithm.
+You first need to prepare a corpus, for each of the algorithms.
 A corpus is a
    set of texts with the final output you want : for example, the corpus for the PosTagger is some texts where each word is pos tagged, with a verified value.
 #.
 You then have to launch the training with the command line.